Frequently Asked Questions: Code Enforcement

 What can I do if I get a notice and do not understand what the violation is?

 Call your inspector.
-On the bottom of the notice is a place containing the phone number of your inspector.
-Code Enforcement encourages you call, not only if you have received a violation, but to answer any question you may have regarding your neighborhood.
+The front lower portion of the notice contains the phone number of the issuing Code Inspector.
+Code Enforcement encourages you to call, not only if you have received a violation, but to answer any question you may have regarding your neighborhood.
 Code Enforcement is here to work with you to insure that our community will remain a highly valued place to reside.
 If you have further question, please call Code Enforcement at 480-782-4320.